gambitproject/gambit/doc/pyapi.rst

    Represents a node in a :py:class:`gambit.Game`.

+   .. py:method:: is_successor_of(node)

+      Returns true if the current node is a successor of the node provided in the argument list.

+   .. py:method:: is_subgame_root(node)

+      Returns true if the current node is a marked subgame root.

    .. py:attribute:: label

       A text label useful for identification of the node.

+   .. py:attribute:: is_terminal

+      Returns True if the node is a terminal node in the game tree.
+      Returns False otherwise.

+   .. py:attribute:: children

+      Returns a collection of the current node's children.

+   .. py:attribute:: infoset

+      Returns the :py:class:`gambit.Infoset` associated with the
+      current node.

+   .. py:attribute:: player

+      Returns the :py:class:`gambit.Player` associated with the
+      current node.

+   .. py:attribute:: parent

+      Returns the :py:class:`gambit.Node` that is the parent of the current node.

+   .. py:attribute:: prior_action

+      Returns the action prior to the current node.

+   .. py:attribute:: prior_sibling

+      Returns the :py:class:`gambit.Node` that is prior to the current node at the same level of the game tree.

+   .. py:attribute:: next_sibling

+      Returns the :py:class:`gambit.Node` that is prior to the current node at the same level of the game tree.

+   .. py:attribute:: outcome

+      Returns the :py:class:`gambit.Outcome` that is associated
+      with the current node.

 .. py:class:: Strategies